bmar1/bmar1/README.md

 > **"Code with purpose, optimize relentlessly, and always measure impact."**

-I believe great software isn't just functional—it's efficient, scalable, and delivers measurable results.
+I believe great software isn't just excellent through function, but it's efficient, innovative and deivers results.
 Every project is an opportunity to learn something new and make systems faster, better, and more reliable.

 ## 📫 Connect